-The property is located at Section 35, Township 2N, and Range 72W, Boulder, CO.
-The fire protection district is the Lefthand Fire Protection District (720-214-0559).
-There will be new residence built on the site.
-The lot is 1.45 acres in size and has a 0-6% percent slope with a western aspect.
-The residence is at 6,080 feet in elevation, and will be a total of 4,704 square feet.
-The proposed building site is in a valley and it is a relatively dry site.
-There is a seasonal creek that runs through the southern corner of the property.
-The main road to the west of the residence will create a small natural barrier that may help stop or slow the spread of a surface fire on the site.
+The property is located at Section 19, Township 1S, and Range 71W, Boulder, CO.
+The fire protection district is Sugarloaf Fire Protection District (303-440-4963).
+There will be a new addition of a 600 sq foot sunroom built on to the existing residence.
+The lot is 9.5 acres in size and has a modest ~0-30% percent slope with a north aspect.
+The residence is at 7,536 feet in elevation, and has total of 2,450 square feet.
+The building site is on a ridge and it is a relatively dry site.
+The main road to the southwest of the residence creates a natural barrier that may help stop or slow the spread of a surface/crown fire on the site.
+There are no barriers to the north of the residence except for the defensible space.